COSE451-2023-2-Team2/whisper-monorepo/README.md

 ### How to install
 <br>

+You should install Docker and docker-compose to run this project. <br>
+Normally, docker-compose is **automatically installed with docker**.
+If is not, download in [here](https://github.com/docker/compose/releases).
 ```bash
 git clone https://github.com/COSE451-2023-2-Team2/whisper-monorepo
 docker-compose up -d
 ```

-You can access with `http://localhost:3000`.
+You can access the client with `http://localhost:3000`.

 <br>